-ADEC Industries was converted entirely to a competitively integrated work rate Person's plans may include short term or long-term work environment.
-At any time, a hired individual with an intellectual or opportunities. developmental disability, can seek other competitive employment through Indiana's Vocational Rehabilitation Services and utilize ADEC's Community Employment Specialist.
+ADEC Industries was converted entirely to a competitively integrated work rate environment.
+Person's plans may include short term or long-term work opportunities.
+At any time, a hired individual with an intellectual or developmental disability, can seek other competitive employment through Indiana's Vocational Rehabilitation Services and utilize ADEC's Community Employment Specialist.

-Social Enterprise - Gaining Grounds
+Gaining Grounds

 The Bristol Campus location feature the Gaining Grounds Coffee/Retail shop.
 The Goshen Gaining Grounds was closed in June 2020 as a result of the Coronavirus Pandemic.
+On August 3, 2020, Gaining Grounds Coffee/Retail shop in Bristol opened to the public again following the CDC guidelines and protocol.